mallory/e2ee/draft-e2ee.md

 : A system provides message confidentiality if only the sender and intended recipient(s) can read the message plaintext, i.e. message sent between participants can only be read by the agreed upon participants in the group and all participants share the identical group member list.

 Integrity
 : A system provides message integrity when it guarantees that messages have not been modified or lost in transit.
-If they have been modified or lost, it must be detected in a reliable way such that a recipient is assured that a message cannot be undetectably modified or lost in any way.
+If a message has been modified or lost, it must be detected in a reliable way by the recipient.

 Authenticity
 : A system provides message authenticity if the recipient and sender attest to each other's identities in relation to the contents of their communications.